helios-network/helios-docs/docs/innovate/advanced-use-cases/autonomous-chronos-tasks.md

 ## How It Works

 Scheduled tasks allow automated execution of smart contract functions at defined intervals.
 Users create tasks by depositing funds, which cover ongoing transaction execution costs.

+## What is a Cron Wallet?

+Each cron job created on-chain has a dedicated blockchain address called a cron wallet, which functions as an alias address linked to your primary wallet.

+### Creating a Cron Wallet

+A cron wallet is automatically created when you schedule a cron task.

+It is tied directly to your main wallet as an alias address.

+### Funding the Cron Wallet

+Funds must be deposited to the cron wallet upon creation to cover ongoing gas fees (100 gas per block).
+You can add additional funds at any time by sending cryptocurrency directly to the cron wallet address.

+### Checking Cron Wallet Balance

+Monitor your cron wallet balance directly via the helios [Blockchain Explorer](https://explorer.helioschainlabs.org):

+- Enter the unique cron wallet address in the explorer's search field.
+- View current balances, transaction history, and other wallet-related information.
+- Alternatively, use the RPC endpoints or your wallet’s explorer to track balances.

 ## Key Features